ShonnonHow/ShannonHow.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a fourth-year undergraduate student from [School of Mathematical Sciences](https://math.ustc.edu.cn/ENGLISH/list.htm), [University of Science and Technology of China](http://en.ustc.edu.cn/).
-My research interest includes machine learning, AI4Science(PDE), optimization and sampling.
+My research interest includes machine learning, AI4Science (PDE), optimization, and sampling.

 （You can pronounce my name as "Shannon How")